Gecode/FlatZinc

 Global constraint definitions for MiniZinc

-The MiniZinc-to-FlatZinc converter provided by the G12 project can produce specialized FlatZinc that is targeted to a certain solver.
+The MiniZinc-to-FlatZinc converter provided by the G12 project can produce specialized FlatZinc that is targeted at a certain solver.
 Gecode/FlatZinc provides suitable definitions of global constraints in the directory mznlib.
-This directory is located in the Gecode directory installed in your program files folder (if you use the Windows binary package), in /usr/local/share/gecodef if you use the Mac OS binary package, or in <prefix>/share/gecodef if you installed Gecode/FlatZinc from the sources.
+This directory is located in the Gecode directory installed in your program files folder (if you use the Windows binary package), in /usr/local/share/gecode if you use the Mac OS binary package, or in <prefix>/share/gecode if you installed Gecode from the sources.

 In order to make the MiniZinc-to-FlatZinc converter aware of these global constraint definitions, you can either